PedroJMA/pandoc_CV/markdown/resume_abril 25, 2025.md

 --------------------------------

 Feb'21-May'23 : **Chief Economist**, [National Minimum Wage Commission](https://www.gob.mx/conasami).
 I coordinated a monthly economic outlook report on the Mexican economy to keep track of labor market dynamics, purchasing power of wages, impact of the minimum wage, GDP, industrial activity, inflation expectations, informality, monetary and fiscal policies, exchange rates, balance of payments, and perspectives on main trading partners.
 For annual reports [2021](https://www.gob.mx/cms/uploads/attachment/file/683861/Anexo_Informe_Anual_2021_vf.pdf) and [2022](https://www.gob.mx/cms/uploads/attachment/file/781706/Anexo_Informe_Anual_2022.pdf), I contributed with **empirical strategies** to evaluate the impact of Covid-19 in the female labor participation in Mexico, to estimate the gender wage gap during the Covid-19 pandemic, to evaluate the employment program [Jovenes construyendo el futuro](https://www.gob.mx/conasami/documentos/el-efecto-del-programa-jovenes-construyendo-el-futuro-durante-la-pandemia-283604) in the first months of the Covid-19 pandemic, to evaluate the impact of the minimum wage increase in the gender wage gap in Mexico.
 Also, **empirical analysis** and estimation of **market power** in manufacturing industries, and estimation of the pass-through of wages in production prices using confidential manufacturing **firm-level data** in a context of high inflation.
-Realicé el seguimiento de indicadores clave para la **programación financiera** del país, incluyendo finanzas públicas, balanza de pagos y expectativas de inflación, como parte del reporte mensual de coyuntura.
+This involved working with **administrative records** and **firm-level data**.

 Aug'19-Nov'20 : **Chief of Economic Advisors**, Ministry of Economy, Mexico.
-Lideré el **diseño, seguimiento y evaluación de políticas públicas** industriales clave, incluyendo la nueva estrategia de **nearshoring** en el marco del T-MEC.
-Contribuí en la coordinación e implementación de las principales políticas a cargo del Vice Ministro de Industria, Comercio y Competitividad, [Ernesto Acevedo](https://www.worldbank.org/en/about/people/e/ernesto-acevedo), incluyendo recomendaciones de **política pública** para responder a la crisis económica y sanitaria por el Covid-19, y la coordinación del Grupo de Incidencia Económica General para monitorear la economía mexicana con **datos de alta frecuencia**.
+I provided intellectual leadership contributing to the design, evaluation, coordination and implementation of main **public policies** in Mexico by Vice Minister of Industry, Commerce and Competitiveness, [Ernesto Acevedo](https://www.worldbank.org/en/about/people/e/ernesto-acevedo).
+For example, a New **Industrial Policy**; a new relocation strategy (**nearshoring**) of **global value chains** under the T-MEC; **public policy** recommendations to respond to the economic and health crisis in the aftermath of the Covid-19 outbreaks and coordinating the General Economic Incidence Group to monitor the Mexican economy with **high-frequency data** (persons, goods and financial markets).